 How to Grow and Care

 This succulent loves to receive a good dose of the direct morning sun.
-It can take any amount of humidity, but the one thing it cannot take is soggy soil.
+It can take any amount of humidity, but the one thing it cannot handle is soggy soil.
 To prevent this, only plant Mother of Thousands in a soil mix for succulents, or create your own.
 Also, only plant this succulent in a terracotta pot with a drainage hole.
 This will reduce the chances of overwatering.
 As far as watering this plant, water until moisture comes out the bottom of the pot, and then do not water until the first 2 inches (5 cm) of soil is dry.

 In the spring, begin to take your plant outside to harden off.
 This succulent loves the warm summer weather, but not gradually exposing your plant to the outdoors will cause scorching of the leaves.

 Bring your Mother of Thousands indoors before the first frost of the year, but do this gradually.
 A drastic move from the outside in will cause plant stress.

 Kalanchoe daigremontiana is native to the Fiherenana River valley and Androhibolava mountains in southwest Madagascar.